 City Scores Perfect Marks on Human Rights Campaign’s Municipal Equality Index

-Rockville, Maryland, Oct.
-8 — For the second consecutive year, Rockville has scored perfect marks on the Human Rights Campaign’s Municipal Equality Index for its commitment to the health, welfare, safety and equality of its lesbian, gay, bisexual, transgender and queer community.
+Rockville, Maryland, Nov.
+20 — For a third consecutive year, Rockville has scored perfect marks on the Human Rights Campaign’s Municipal Equality Index for the city’s commitment to the health, welfare, safety and equality of its lesbian, gay, bisexual, transgender and queer community.

-The seventh annual Municipal Equality Index scorecard (MEI), released today, analyzes and rates 506 municipalities across the country, measuring them for the inclusivity of laws, policies and services for their LGBTQ communities.
+The eighth annual MEI scorecard, released Tuesday, Nov.
+19, analyzes and rates 506 municipalities across the country, measuring each for the inclusivity of laws, policies and services for their LGBTQ communities.
+Overall, 88 cities in the U.S. earned the highest possible score.

 # # #